 Many of us travel during the holiday season to be closer to friends and family.
-If you’re planning on bringing a furry friend along for the trip, there are many ways you can prepare your pet ahead of time.
-Below are five essential tips to make sure your furry friend has a safe, happy and healthy holiday:
+If you’re planning on bringing your pet along for the trip, there are many ways you can prepare ahead of time.
+Below are five essential tips to make sure your pet has a safe, happy and healthy holiday:

 - Make sure your pet has a collar, ID tag, and microchip.
 There’s a lot of hustle and bustle during the holidays, and while we hope you never lose your furry friend, we also know that things happen.
 That’s why it’s important to make sure your pet is equipped with:

-- A collar and ID tag that can help identify the pet is owned, and increase the chances of reuniting with your furry friend if it becomes lost.
+- A collar and ID tag that can help identify the pet is owned, and increase the chances of reuniting you with your furry friend if he or she becomes lost.

 - A microchip with up-to-date registration information.
-If your pet is found, any animal shelter or veterinarian can scan your pet for a microchip and contact you directly, which greatly increases your chances of being reunited!
+If your dog or cat is found, any animal shelter or veterinarian can scan your pet for a microchip and contact you directly, which greatly increases your chances of being reunited!
 The Animal Foundation offers microchipping for $20, and registration of your microchip is free through FoundAnimals.org.
-Click here for more information.

-- Assemble a travel bag.
-Make sure you have everything you need to keep your furry friend as comfortable as possible during the trip.
-Items in a travel bag include food, water and dish, treats, favorite toys, clothing or blanket that smells like home for the pet’s carrier, medications and a first aid kit.
+- Assemble a pet travel bag.
+Make sure you have everything you need to keep your pet as comfortable as possible during the trip.
+Items in a travel bag might include food, water and a dish, treats, favorite toys, clothing or a blanket that smells like home for the pet’s carrier, medications and a first aid kit.
 Travel bags for cats should also include a disposable litter box, litter, and litter scoop.

 - Secure pet-friendly accommodations.
 If you’re planning on staying in a hotel, make sure you find one that is pet-friendly and book early to ensure a space for your furry friend.
 Click here to search pet-friendly hotels.

 - Consider letting your pet stay home.
 Traveling with a pet can be stressful for an owner and your pet.
 While spending the holidays with the whole family can be great, it might be worth it to consider leaving your dog or cat at home if they aren’t as enthusiastic about traveling as you are.
-Think about what is in your furry friend’s best interest, and if traveling will be too stressful for them find a qualified pet sitter to care for them while you’re away.
+Think about what is in your pet’s best interest and if traveling will be too stressful for them, find a qualified pet sitter to care for them while you’re away.

-We hope you and your furry friend have a happy and healthy holiday season.
+We hope you and your pets have a happy and healthy holiday season.
 Safe travels!